bbrowning/openshift-openvpn/README.md

   IDE).
 You can get them via a command like `oc exec openvpn-server-2-0b90a env | grep -E '_PORT|_HOST'`

+**What isn't tested yet**

+- Windows and Mac OpenVPN clients - test and report back please!

+**What doesn't work**

+- Pinging hosts inside OpenShift from your local machine - stick to using curl or similar to verify communication with other services

+- OpenVPN Certificate management - right now we generate new CA and server certificates when building the Docker image.
+This is why the instructions have you building the image in your OpenShift instead of pulling a published image.
+It would be possible via Secrets or other mechanisms to supply certificates, but this is a development tool and ease-of-use was chosen first.

 ## Example Usage

 This example assumes you're using the Red Hat Developers